somso2e/smuthi/docs/_source/01 about/about_smuthi.rst

 Contact
 -------

-The Smuthi project is maintained by Amos Egel, in collaboration with a small group of co-developers.
 Email to the author under |emailpic| or to the Smuthi mailing list under smuthi@googlegroups.com for questions, feature requests or if you would like to contribute.

 .. |emailpic| image:: email.png